 It was chosen as Singapore’s national flower in 1981 from among 40 flowers for its vibrant colours, hardiness and resilience.
 The Vanda “Miss Joaquim” blooms throughout the year and you can find a collection of them beside a Weeping Willow.

 6. Burkhill Hall

-Just off to the side from Burkhill Hall is a wispy willow tree, next to the Vanda Miss Joaquim collection.
+Just off to the side from Burkhill Hall is a wispy tea tree, next to the Vanda Miss Joaquim collection.
 It is just a picturesque spot which gives as an idyllic vibe.
-The tree has had to have its branches propped up but that can’t detract from the feeling it give us.
+The tree has had to have its branches propped up but that can’t detract from the feeling it gives us.